CONSTITUTION of the

 Application for membership shall be made in writing to the Ohio Fire Chiefs’ Association.
 Applications shall not be accepted unless accompanied by payment of annual dues in such amount as has been established by the Association.

-The right to vote or hold office shall be denied all members whose dues for the current year are not paid in full at the time of the election.
+Section 2 – Member in Good Standing - The right to vote or hold office shall be denied all members whose dues for the current year are not paid in full at the time of the election or have been removed from the Association for cause as outlined in Article 2, Section 3.

 Section 3 – Expulsion of Members – The Board of Directors shall have the authority to expel from the Association any member guilty of any violation of the principles of the Association as expressed in this Constitution.
 Grounds for expulsion include, but are not limited to: